enaut/pslink/README.md

 $ podman run --expose 8080 -p=8080:8080 -it pslink-container ./pslink demo -i 0.0.0.0
 ```

+On every restart a new container and volume is created.
+If the service is restarted often those should be dealt with.

 Note that this is **absolutely not for a production use** and only for demo purposes as the links are **deleted on every restart**.